25 Best Things to Do in Florida for the Holidays

 Yes, Virginia, there is a town in Florida that’s named “Christmas.”
 And while this little town is not literally on the coast (it lies 25 miles east of Orlando), it wins on old-fashioned spirit and is worth the drive in from the beach to send out a letter from its famous post office with the postmark of yes, “Christmas, Florida.”
-(Check out neighboring Fort Christmas’s “Cracker Christmas” Festival on December 3-4, 2016).
+(Check out neighboring Fort Christmas’s “Cracker Christmas” Festival on December 1-2, 2018).

 Jolly old Saint Nick kicks off the winter fun with the lighting of the Christmas tree and a fireworks show over the lagoon.
-The merriment carries on through the month of December, with a host of holiday concerts (every Wednesday), a Holiday Lantern Parade (December 10th), and 12 Nights of Lights (at 6:00, 7:00, and 8:00 p.m. every Wednesday, Friday, and Saturday leading up to Christmas).
+The merriment carries on through the month of December, with a host of holiday concerts (every Wednesday), a Tuba Christmas concert (December 8th), and 12 Nights of Lights (at 6:00, 7:00, and 8:00 p.m. every Wednesday, Friday, and Saturday leading up to Christmas).

 In addition to decking its sunny halls with vibrant pink poinsettias, big red bows, and plenty of pine garland and lights, The Gasparilla Inn celebrates all Twelve Days of Christmas, sprinkling holiday festivities throughout, from gingerbread-house decorating to a movie night on the lawn with classic holiday flicks.
 Our favorite of the numerous seasonal traditions, though, is a tree lighting ceremony held on the inn’s spectacular front porch, complete with fresh-roasted chestnuts and eggnog.

 We get all the warm-fuzzies just thinking about this sweet Christmas tradition.
 Only steps from the beach, the little white clapboard church known as the Chapel-by-the-Sea charms with its nostalgic simplicity no matter the season.
 But add hundreds of colorful lights twinkling overhead and the velvety voices of a host of merry carolers, and it’ll really give you the feels.

-Courtesy Surfing Santas
+Cocoa Beach: Surfing Santas

 What started out as a good-natured way to enjoy Cocoa Beach’s reputation as a surfing hotspot has turned into a big-hearted celebration with thousands of spectators that raises funds for two local charities: Grind for Life, which supports families dealing with a loved one with cancer, and the Florida Surf Museum.

-December 24, 2016, 8 am
+December 24, 2018, 8 am

 As part of the festivities, don’t miss the Amelia Island Bed and Breakfast Holiday Cookie Tour, which includes a free horse-drawn carriage to take you from inn to inn to sample sweets and take in festive holiday décor.